History of WFAN: Team coverage

 The station is the flagship outlet for Westwood One's NFL and NCAA radio broadcasts, though all local teams have priority, with the exception of NFL playoff games.

 WFAN has marketed itself in recent years as the "Flagship Station for New York Sports", but its close partnerships with the Mets and Yankees could easily render it "New York's Baseball Station."
 Terry Collins and Joe Girardi, once managers of the Mets and Yankees, made exclusive appearances on WFAN during the season; now Yankee manager Aaron Boone appears weekly.
-WFAN usually also contracts at least one Giants and one Jets player to make exclusive appearances on the station during the NFL season, as well as longtime Giants head coach Tom Coughlin, ex-head coach Ben Mcadoo and current head coach Pat Shurmur.
+WFAN usually also contracts at least one Giants and one Jets player to make exclusive appearances on the station during the NFL season, as well as longtime Giants head coach Tom Coughlin, ex-head coach Ben Mcadoo and former head coach Pat Shurmur.

 The station was also the longtime radio home for the New York Jets, New York Rangers, and New York Knicks (the latter two were inherited from WNBC).
 Currently, WFAN's primary competition is WEPN, the New York ESPN Radio affiliate, located at WFAN's old 1050 kHz frequency.
 WEPN carries the three aforementioned teams plus national ESPN Radio programming, all of which WFAN previously broadcast.

 On April 11, 2006, WFAN started streaming live on the Internet.
 Web streaming of live games, however, is limited due to broadcast rights (Mets and Nets games are offered separately through the MLB and NBA websites as annual subscriptions).
 As of April 2010, WFAN, along with other CBS Radio stations, stopped streaming live on the Internet to listeners outside of the United States.